Roddy Collins

-Roderick Collins (born 7 August 1962), is an Irish former professional football player and manager.
+Roderick Collins (born 7 August 1960) is an Irish former professional football player and manager.

-During a playing career of 18 years, Collins played for many sides across England, Ireland and Northern Ireland.
+During a playing career of 18 years, Collins played for many sides across England, Republic of Ireland and Northern Ireland.
 While towards the end of his career he became a joint-manager and player, Collins eventually turned his hand entirely to management.
 He managed Bohemians, the side he started his career at and played for during four spells throughout his career, before moving to England to manage Carlisle.
 After several successful spells in Ireland and one in Malta, Collins is currently unemployed.

 Playing career

 Collins was born in Dublin.
+He played for the youth teams of Stella Maris FC, where in 1977 he was scouted and went on trial with Fulham FC, Wolverhampton Wanderers and Arsenal FC.

 He made his competitive debut for Bohemians in a FAI League Cup tie against St Patrick's Athletic on 26 August 1979, which they lost on penalties.
 The game at Dalymount Park had ended scoreless with Collins being one that had his spot kick saved.
 His League of Ireland debut came on 9 September on the opening day of the 1979–80 season at Finn Harps.
 Ten days later he made his European debut at the Estádio José Alvalade against Sporting Clube de Portugal in the UEFA Cup.

 He suffered a serious leg injury which sidelined him for almost two years before going on to play for Home Farm.
-After another spell at Bohemians he joined Athlone Town, where he scored in the 1983–84 European Cup against Standard Liège.
+After another spell at Bohemians, he joined Athlone Town, where he scored in the 1983–84 European Cup against Standard Liège.
 He also scored Athlone's goal in their 1984 FAI League Cup final loss to Drogheda United.
 He then moved to Drogheda United before joining Dundalk for six months.